Latest SeedProd News

 7. Publish Your Sign Up Page in WordPress

-Before publishing your registration page, it’s good practice to see if it shows up correctly on mobile devices.
-If it doesn’t, you could lose leads and miss out on tons of potential customers.
+Before publishing your registration page, it’s good practice to check how it looks on mobile devices.
+If it doesn’t display correctly, you could lose leads from visitors on phones and tablets.

 Luckily, you can preview your page on mobile with SeedProd.
 Just click the Design tab and select the mobile icon at the bottom of your screen.